Logarithmic Donaldson-Thomas theory: Moduli of ideal sheaves

-For uniqueness of the limit, given an expansion $\mathcal Y \rightarrow \spec R$ associated to an integral point $P'$ of $\mathsf T$, the universal property of $\mathsf G$ implies that there is a subdivision $\Upsilon_{P'} \rightarrow \mathsf G$ and corresponding modification $\mathcal Y \rightarrow \mathcal Y_G$.
+For uniqueness of the limit, given an expansion $\mathcal Y \rightarrow \spec R$ associated to an integral point $P'$ of $T$, the universal property of $\mathsf G$ implies that there is a subdivision $\Upsilon_{P'} \rightarrow \mathsf G$ and corresponding modification $\mathcal Y \rightarrow \mathcal Y_G$.
 There are no tube subschemes for $\mathcal Y_G$, so the new vertices of the subdivision are precisely the tube vertices of this family, so $P'$ and $P$ coincide and the stable limit is unique. \end{proof}

 \begin{remark}[Stable pair moduli] In this remark, we sketch how to modify the definitions and constructions to handle stable pairs instead of ideal sheaves.
 A \textit{stable pair} consists of a pair $(F,s)$ consisting of a sheaf $F$ of fixed Hilbert polynomial with purely $1$-dimensional support and a section $\mathcal O_X\xrightarrow{s} F$ whose cokernel is $0$-dimensional~\cite{PT09}.
-A stable pair $(\mathcal F,s)$ on an expansion $\mathcal Y$ of $X$ is strongly transverse if the scheme theoretic support of $\mathcal F$ is strongly transverse and the support of the cokernel is disjoint from the divisorial strata of of $\mathcal Y$.
-The existence and uniqueness of strongly transverse limits is analogous.
-Specifically, given a family of strong transverse stable pairs over a valuation ring, we find a dimensionally transverse limit for the schematic support using the tropicalization, and then apply the stable pairs arguments used by Li and Wu~\cite{LiWu15} to produce a strongly transverse limit.
+A stable pair $(\mathcal F,s)$ on an expansion $\mathcal Y$ of $X$ is algebraically transverse if the scheme theoretic support of $\mathcal F$ is algebraically transverse and the support of the cokernel is disjoint from the divisorial strata of of $\mathcal Y$.

+The existence and uniqueness of algebraically transverse limits is proven analogously to the case of subschemes.
+Specifically, given a family of algebraically transverse stable pairs over a valuation ring, we find a dimensionally transverse limit for the schematic support using the tropicalization.
+We can then apply the stable pairs arguments used by Li and Wu~\cite{LiWu15} to produce an algebraically transverse limit.
+As before with the Gr\"{o}bner limit, one can tropically characterize the algebraically transverse limit.
 A \textit{tube stable pair} is a pair that is pulled back from a $0$-dimensional subscheme on a surface along a $\PP^1$-bundle, with the condition that the cokernel of the section vanishes.
+The bivalent vertices added to the dimensionally transverse limit correspond to those components where the limit stable pair is not a tube stable pair (and one can use this to give an alternate proof of existence as well).

-The moduli space $\mathsf{PT}(X|D)$ can be constructed as a relative stable pair space on the universal expansion over $\mathsf{Exp}(X|D)$.
+The moduli space $\mathsf{PT}(X|D)$ can be constructed as a relative stable pair space on the universal expansion over $\mathsf{Exp}(X|D)$, with the condition that only tube components host tube stable pairs.
 Properness follows from the tropical limit algorithms, and the virtual class follows from~\cite[Proposition~10]{MPT10} as in the ideal sheaf case. \end{remark}